Weight Loss Post Gallbladder Surgery – Essential Strategies for Success

 Eat Smaller and More Frequent Meals

-Another strategy to help your digestion and weight management after gallbladder surgery is to eat smaller and more frequent meals.
+Another strategy to help your digestion and weight management post gallbladder surgery is to eat smaller and more frequent meals.
 This will prevent overloading your digestive system with too much food or fat at once, and allow bile to mix better with the food.

 Eating smaller meals can also help you control your appetite and calorie intake, and prevent overeating or bingeing.
 Aim for five to six small meals a day, spaced about three hours apart.